otrv4/otrv4/architecture-decisions/001-security-level.md

 secret.

 We will use the SHA3-256 hash function for generating fingerprints for long-lived, public keys.
-SHA3-256 has a security strength of 256 bits against preimage attacks.
-(TODO: I think the previous sentence is wrong.
-Preimage attacks are also subject to birthday paradox, right?)
-However, it only has a security strength of 128 bits against collision attacks.
+SHA3-256 has a security strength of 128 bits.
 We choose SHA3-256 instead of SHA3-512 for the operation of generating fingerprints because the output from SHA3-512 is much larger.

 ### Consequences